'Higher Education Is Too Important to Surrender': President Pano Kanelos in New York

 “That grounding will make sure that as you become that person that you are meant to be, that you know how to make better choices and distinguish right from wrong,” he said.

-Another salon guest asked President Kanelos how the University of Austin would know when its model had prevailed.
+Another salon guest asked Kanelos how the University of Austin would know when its model had prevailed.

 “Ten years, twenty years, thirty years from now: how will you know you have succeeded?” he said.
 “How will the world be different?”